SelfCareMap

 Why Your Hips Get Tight (and Why It Matters)

 The hips are a central hub of movement, connecting your upper and lower body.
-When the hip flexors (like the psoas and iliacus) stay shortened from prolonged sitting, they pull on your pelvis and spine, creating imbalance.
-Over time, this can lead to:
+Because they are designed for a wide range of motion, they are highly susceptible to tightness when we lead a sedentary lifestyle.
+When the hip flexors, specifically the psoas and iliacus, stay shortened from prolonged sitting, they pull on your pelvis and lumbar spine.
+This creates an anterior pelvic tilt, which is essentially when the front of your pelvis tips forward, arching your lower back.

-Releasing tension in the hips isn’t just about flexibility—it’s about restoring balance, easing strain, and moving with greater ease in everything you do.
+Releasing tension in the hips isn’t just about flexibility.
+It is about restoring balance, easing strain, and moving with greater ease in everything you do.
+By addressing these tight spots, you allow your joints to move through their full intended range, which improves overall circulation and reduces the feeling of stiffness upon waking up.

 The Simple Floor Routine: 5 Moves for Hip Relief

 Perform this sequence daily or after workouts.
-Move slowly, breathe deeply, and only go as far as feels comfortable—never into pain.
-Hold each stretch for 30–60 seconds per side, unless otherwise noted.
+Move slowly, breathe deeply, and only go as far as feels comfortable, never into pain.
+To get the most out of these movements, focus on the mind muscle connection by visualizing the muscle lengthening with every exhale.
+Hold each stretch for 30 to 60 seconds per side, unless otherwise noted.

 1. Supine Figure-Four Stretch (Thread the Needle)